 2> submit the UEInformationResponse message to lower layers for transmission via SRB1.

-NOTE: It is up to the network to ensure that logged data based on logMeasReportReq and csi-LogMeasReportReq are not requested in the same message.
+NOTE: The network is expected to ensure that logged data based on csi-LogMeasReportReq and a different type of information to be sent on another SRB (i.e. SRB1 or SRB2) are not requested in the same message.

 NEXT CHANGE